jasinskalab/GEAR/README.md

 # GEAR
-This repository contains behavioral data and scripts
+This repository contains  data and R scripts